akfullfo/taskforce/README.md

 **utils.py** holds support methods and classes

 ### Task Context ###
 Each task is started based on a context.
 The context is a key/value map that is intitalized to the Unix environment present when the `legion.manage()` method is called.
-The context is updated based on configuration file `defines` keys (see below) and specific internally generated values.
+The context is updated based on configuration file [`defaults` and `defines`](#defaults-and-defines) keys and specific internally generated values.
 These are:

 Key | Decription
 :---|:----------